Anatomy of Separation

 You are responsible to forgive—to release the debt, to refuse bitterness, to let go of the desire for revenge.
 This is a choice of your will, not a feeling.
 Forgiveness doesn't require restored relationship or even the other person's repentance.

-"Be kind to one another, tender-hearted, having forgiven one another, even as also God forgave you in Christ" (Ephesians 4:32)
+"And be kind to one another, tenderhearted, having forgiven one another, even as also God forgave you in Christ."
+(Ephesians 4:32)2.
+Your Own Conduct

 You are responsible for how YOU behave—in word, action, and attitude.
 You control your responses, your integrity, your faithfulness to God.
 You cannot control how others respond to your faithfulness, but you can control whether you remain faithful.